 Designing successful creative cities

 In 1987,Paul Collard was commissioned by the British Government to produce a report on the role of the arts in regenerating cities.
 Long before Glasgow’s European City of Culture and Richard Florida’s The Rise of the Creative Class, Paul developed a blueprint for the development of Creative Cities.
 In the 1990’s he went on to test his ideas, firstly in the North of East of England where his work led to the creation of the Angel of the North and the Newcastle/Gateshead phenomenon and then in New Haven Connecticut where he was credited with transforming the image and economic well being of the City.
 Using research based on that work, Paul reflects on the lessons learnt and their applicability to cities aim to achieve similar transformations today.

 Partnership has been a buzz word for nearly a decade – used to describe a set of ideal working relationships which are inclusive, democratic and effective.
 But is the reality anywhere near the idealised version and is the word partnership used to cover a variety of practices which are anything but inclusive, democratic and effective.
 Drawing on his experience of managing a variety of partnerships nationally, regionally and locally, Paul forensically dissects the partnerships he has seen to offer a users guide to effective partnership working.

-Diane Fisher-Naylor is Director of Programme Development at CCE.
+Diane Fisher-Naylor is Director of Programmes at CCE.